Big Bash League: Records and statistics

+Chris Lynn has scored the most career runs in the Big Bash League.

 Here is a list of Big Bash League records.
 All records are based on statistics at espncricinfo.com.
-Former Brisbane Heat player and captain Chris Lynn currently holds the record of scoring most runs in the league.
-The record of taking most wickets in the league belongs to Sean Abbott who currently plays for the Sydney Sixers.
-He has represented the Sydney Thunder in the past.
+Chris Lynn, who currently plays for the Adelaide Strikers, holds the record of scoring most runs in the league.
+Sean Abbott, who currently plays for the Sydney Sixers, has taken the most wickets of any bowler.